vsmash/nodemaiass/docs/cross-platform.md

 ## Configuration

-MAIASSNODE uses `.env.maiass` files for configuration, which work identically across all platforms.
+MAIASS uses `.env.maiass` files for configuration, which work identically across all platforms.
 The configuration system automatically handles platform-specific paths and environment variables.

 ## Troubleshooting

 ### Binary Won't Run
-1. **Linux/macOS**: Ensure the binary is executable (`chmod +x maiassnode-*`)
+1. **Linux/macOS**: Ensure the binary is executable (`chmod +x maiass-*`)
 2. **Windows**: Run as Administrator if needed
 3. **All platforms**: Verify Git is installed and accessible